Spring Breakers: Cast

 Additionally, Heather Morris, Ash Lendzion, and Emma Holzer appear as Faith's friends Bess, Forest, and Heather.
-Jeff Jarrett portrays a youth pastor and Russell Stuart appears as a DJ.
+Jeff Jarrett portrays a youth pastor, Russell Stuart appears as a DJ, and Houston-area sports writer John McClain appears as a judge.

 Production

 Casting

 A part of the main cast at the film's premiere in Paris in February 2013: Rachel Korine, Ashley Benson, Selena Gomez and Vanessa Hudgens.

 According to Harmony Korine, he wrote the film partially to make up for his own spring breaks.
 As a youth he had been fully devoted to skateboarding, and missed out on what he later saw as opportunities for hedonistic pursuits.
 Korine has referred to the film as a "beach noir".

 The original lineup of lead actresses was announced as Emma Roberts, Selena Gomez and Vanessa Hudgens.
 Director Korine had purposely collected a group of well-known young actresses with a similar reputation to Roberts in Hollywood.
-Ashley Benson was ultimately cast after Roberts dropped out.
-She was uncomfortable with the film's explicit sexuality.
+Roberts ultimately dropped out due to discomfort with the film's sexual content, and was replaced by Ashley Benson.